citrix/workspace-linux-oem-guide/docs/customize.md

 #### HDX MediaStream Windows Media Redirection

 The HDX MediaStream Windows Media Redirection feature redirects audio and video content from the Microsoft® Media Foundation platform on the server to a local media player on the user device.
-Citrix Receiver uses a GStreamer pipeline to run streamed multimedia content on the device.
+Citrix Workspace app uses a GStreamer pipeline to run streamed multimedia content on the device.

 If a video codec is not available on the device or is not supported by HDX MediaStream Windows Media Redirection, it is processed by the server's media player.
 In these cases, video is delivered as serverrendered bitmaps through the graphics virtual channel.